1EdTech Consortium Announces Next Generation Digital Learning Services Standards

 “With our recent acquisition of HarvestRoad Hive Digital Marketplace Technology, we - at Giunti Labs - are always eager to foster wider use of interoperable standards among our technologies and those of third party partners.
 Consequently, we believe that Common Cartridge and Learning Tools Interoperability are great advancements in the area of content enrichment and interoperability.
 They empower producers to extend their content packages beyond simple content, enriching them with web services and tools.
 This is a great thing for publishers and content producers!”

 Charles F. Leonhardt, Principal Technologist, Georgetown University

 "Higher education is buzzing with Web 2.0, new rich media alternatives, and a variety of new business models for software and digital content.
 There is one common denominator: standards that allow these new technologies to be useful within the academic and research systems of the institution.
-At Georgetown we are proud to be supporting the critical work of the IMS Global Learning Consortium to provide interoperability standards and adoption practice standards to accelerate the productive use of new alternatives."
+At Georgetown we are proud to be supporting the critical work of the 1EdTech Consortium to provide interoperability standards and adoption practice standards to accelerate the productive use of new alternatives."

 John Leslie King, Vice Provost for Academic Information, University of Michigan

 "The University of Michigan was an early partner in the 1EdTech Consortium.
 It shares the 1EdTech GLC dedication to improving the availability and use of technology to improve learning.
 1EdTech GLC is a strong proponent of innovation and efficiency through interoperability standards, adoption practices.
 Most important, it pursues a strategy of a project-based collaboration where institutional leaders can influence how industry addresses the challenges of today and tomorrow."